Cla Logo

 • A survey of 11,000 headteachers and school leaders by the National Association for Headteachers found that 40% of respondents are planning to reduce ‘non-educational support’ in schools, this year.
 This includes extra-curricular and creative learning bundled into these cuts.
 Looking to the 2023/24 academic year, 50% of school leaders reported plans to cut teachers and 43% to stop non-classroom interventions.
 We expect that these forecast cuts will primarily be targeted at staff delivering cultural enrichment in schools

-• A smaller survey by TES offers a more detailed picture of how and why schools will likely be cutting the arts.
+• smaller survey by TES offers a more detailed picture of how and why schools will likely be cutting the arts.
 68% of school leader respondents to the survey said they will be making cuts to their curriculum.
 Longer form responses show headteachers stating that these cuts will focus on visiting teachers who provide specialist support with music.
 Similarly, as much cultural learning, especially in primary schools, is delivered by external staff, they are easier for schools to cut.
 Other heads noted that art and music have a “high resources budget for materials”, making them easy targets for cuts when budgets are tight.

 The consequence is schools not spending money on acquiring the right staffing and resources to deliver high-quality cultural learning to young people.
 The effects of this will be felt worst by pupils from low-income families, who have less scope to pay for access to cultural enrichment opportunities themselves.